-Uber is a rideshare program that operates in thousands of cities and provides not only rides but delivers packages and food and even transports freight.
+Uber is a rideshare program in thousands of cities and provides rides, packages, food, and even transport freight.
 In 2021, Uber operated 71 percent of the market share in rideshare programs.
 Lyft is another rideshare program, along with others.
-However, hiring a driver isn’t always as safe as you might imagine.
-In their 2019 safety report, the number of fatal motor vehicle collisions Uber drivers were involved in was only a bit less than half that of the national rate.Can I Sue Uber or Lyft if I’m Injured in an Accident?
+However, hiring a driver isn't always as safe as you imagine.
+In their 2019 safety report, the number of fatal motor vehicle collisions Uber drivers were involved in was less than half that of the national rate.Can I Sue Uber or Lyft if I'm Injured in an Accident?

 Absolutely.
-However, the injury you suffered and the situation may dictate whether you can sue the company, just the driver, or both.
-Your Modesto Uber accident lawyer can review your case and advise you about what options are available for you to recover compensation.I Was Injured in an Uber Accident.
+However, your injury and situation may dictate whether you can sue the company, just the driver, or both.
+Your Modesto Uber accident lawyer can review your case and advise you about options to recover compensation.I Was Injured in an Uber Accident.
 Is It Worthwhile to Place a Claim for Compensation?

-If you are riding in an Uber as a passenger, the company itself carries an insurance policy of $1 million to cover injuries and/or fatalities.
-However, the drivers for Uber are not employees but are considered independent contractors, which is how the company avoids liability itself.
+If you ride in an Uber as a passenger, the company carries an insurance policy of $1 million to cover injuries and/or fatalities.
+However, the drivers for Uber are not employees but are considered independent contractors, which is how the company avoids liability.
 Companies typically cannot be held responsible for accidents, injuries, or fatalities.
 If someone is injured in an accident while riding in an Uber, the driver would usually be liable.What Insurance Coverage Do Uber Drivers Carry?